eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 ```

 ## Testing Section
 Both manual testing and automated unit testing were used throughout the development of the quiz application.
-These testing approaches helped verify that the validation logic and user focused actions are successfully functioning as intended.
+These testing approaches help verify that the validation logic and user focused actions are successfully functioning as intended.
-Manual testing was performed during development to verify that users can navigate between quiz sections, submit answers, and complete the quiz successfully.
-This type of testing was particularly useful for identifying issues related to the GUI, widget logic, and question navigation.
+Manual testing was done during development to verify that users can navigate between quiz sections, submit answers, and complete the quiz successfully.
+This type of testing was particularly useful for identifying issues related to the GUI, widget logic for question types, and question navigation, so if any errors are detected, it's easier to focus on those specific areas rather than searching through the entire codebase.
 The table below shows actions performed for manual testing and their results.

 ### Manual Testing Table of results